 This article should be considered a go-to resource for Hip Hop heads looking to get started in one way or another regarding their music production; for those looking to learn from the ground up or refine their sounds, or even for those having trouble picking a direction to head in artistically, these resources should be a good starting point.

 Perfect for those looking to craft a variety of modern and vintage sounds from a producer who has been in the mainstream from 1996 until today, and continues to produce hits.

 Timbaland is an absolute legend in the Hip Hop production community, with his first big jobs being productions for the likes of Ginuwine and Aaliyah in 1996, Timbaland has been responsible for Missy Elliott’s debut album among other singles, and Justin Timberlake’s Cry Me a River (single) and FutureSex/LoveSounds (Album).

-Timbaland also continues to work with artists such as Jay-Z, Drake, Rihanna, and Ludacris, amongst a swathe of other household names in the rap/hip hop community.
+Timbaland also works with artists such as Jay-Z, Drake, Rihanna, and Ludacris, amongst a swathe of other household names in the rap/hip hop community.

-While this course is mainly geared towards people using the Native instruments Machine, a lot of these courses contain seriously valuable knowledge when it comes to setting up any MPC or Ableton Live (comparable daw’s) drum rack regarding use for live or studio based percussion and production.
+While this course is mainly geared towards people using the Native instruments Machine, a lot of these courses contain vital knowledge when it comes to setting up any MPC or Ableton Live (comparable daw’s) drum rack regarding use for live or studio-based percussion and production.

-Capsun’s course also involves an explanation of midi and drum sequencing and helps you put it to use via his live demonstrations and video tutorials, which make up a fundamentally large part of the course.
+Capsun’s course also involves an explanation of midi and drum sequencing.
+It helps you put it to use via his live demonstrations and video tutorials, which make up a fundamentally large part of the course.
 The visual aid of the videos and Capsun’s verbal instructions will aid you in other facets of your productions even if you don’t use any ‘beat hardware’.

 Capsun currently works directly and creates sounds and sample packs for audio and sample companies like Splice, Native Instruments, Akai Pro/MPC, Producertech, Loopmasters, and Novation, to name just a few.